 Usually in October, the American Chemical Society has a Chemistry Week.
 Geography Awareness Week is the third week of November.
 Also, look at what faculty has received external funding.
 Many of these funding agencies grants have requirements for the dissemination of the research, through public outreach and education.
 For off-campus stakeholders, I send out information on the events to local K-12 educators.
 It is so rewarding when a local high school teacher in the audience can make connections with a faculty presenter and a relationship results — where the faculty member is invited to the school and even works on research partnerships with high school students.
 This is also great, as the library is supporting the university’s goal of increasing admissions

 Tracy: Funding to carry out the series can often be provided through these partnerships —either through asking the partner to fund refreshments or by applying for funding.
 Many times, when I have collaborated with an agency such as PBS Nova Science, NISE Net, or National Geographic, I have received swag to hand out at these events — stuff like pens, DVDs, pencils, T-shirts, coasters, and temporary tattoos, or other promotional items.
-We are fortunate to have a Starbucks in the library, so it often provides a discount for café attendees.
+We are fortunate to have a Starbucks in the library, so it often provides a discount and coupon for café attendees.

 How has the Science Cafe series helped the library promote its services and resources?